-Medical care is frequently compared adversely to aviation: while many of the factors that lead to errors in both fields are similar, aviation's error management protocols are regarded as much more effective.

-1. patient's informed consent policy

-2. patient's getting a second opinion from another independent practitioner with similar qualifications

-3.voluntary reporting of errors (to obtain valid data for cause analysis)
+- Medical care is frequently compared adversely to aviation: while many of the factors that lead to errors in both fields are similar, aviation's error management protocols are regarded as much more effective. - 1. patient's informed consent policy - 2. patient's getting a second opinion from another independent practitioner with similar qualifications - 3. voluntary reporting of errors (to obtain valid data for cause analysis) - 4.
+Electronic or paper reminders to help patients maintain medication adherence - 5. systems for ensuring review by experienced or specialist practitioners- - 6. -hospital accreditation

-4. root cause analysis

-5. Electronic or paper reminders to help patients maintain medication adherence

-6.systems for ensuring review by experienced or specialist practitioners.

-7. Hospital accreditation